Randal Grichuk Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA among all league pitching staffs (4.43).
+- The Diamondbacks have a 4.35 team ERA that ranks 19th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 16th in baseball in home runs surrendered (63 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (63 total, 1.1 per game).

-- Henry (2-1) gets the starting nod for the Diamondbacks in his seventh start of the season.
-He's put together a 4.50 ERA in 34 2/3 innings pitched, with 18 strikeouts.
+- Davies (0-1) gets the starting nod for the Diamondbacks in his fourth start of the season.
+He's put together a 5.68 ERA in 12 2/3 innings pitched, with 10 strikeouts.

-- The lefty last appeared in relief on Saturday, when he threw 1 1/3 scoreless innings against the Boston Red Sox while giving up one hit.
+- The right-hander's most recent appearance came on Saturday against the Boston Red Sox, when he tossed 3 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.